Shu-0924/Introduction-to-Machine-Learning-Final-Project/README.md

 To reproduct my submission without retraining, do the following steps:

 1. Download 109550074_Final_inference.py from here

-2. Download model.h5 from the link I provide
+2. Download model.h5 from the link I provide and put it into the same folder with 109550074_Final_inference.py  <br>
+   (Or put anywhere you want but remember to modify the path to model.h5 in 109550074_Final_inference.py)

-3. Download test.csv from Kaggle of this competition (I also upload it)
+3. Download test.csv from Kaggle or here, and put it into the same folder with 109550074_Final_inference.py  <br>
-4.
+   (Or put anywhere you want but remember to modify the path to test.csv in 109550074_Final_inference.py)

+4. Run the following command (use your path of python 3.10)

+        virtualenv -p <path/to/python3.10> myenv

+5. Put requirement.txt into the same folder with 109550074_Final_inference.py and run command

+         pip install -r requirements.txt

+6.Run following command to start inference

+        source myenv/bin/activate
+        python 109550074_Final_inference.py

+7. You can see the "submission.csv" in the same folder with 109550074_Final_inference.py, you can now submit it.